Orthotics and insoles for plantar fasciitis: Do they help, and are they worth it?

 Do prefabricated insoles help for plantar fasciitis?

+We're not sure yet.
 The current research has failed to show any extra benefit from wearing prefabricated insoles as part of the treatment for plantar fasciitis.
-Still, research is lacking in this area.
-So we need to wait for better studies to draw reliable conclusions.
+However, the available research is not very high quality - we must wait for better and more studies to draw reliable conclusions.

 When to use prefabricated insoles